matheusb432/rust-course/notes/04-data-collections.md

 ## String and &str

-String is the owned data type, and &str is the borrowed data type.
+String is the owned data type, and &str is a string slice.

 Must use an owned String to store it in a struct, and it's more efficient to pass &str as a function parameter.